Hesperian Health Guides

 - try to keep active by doing your daily work.

 - be sexual if you want to.
-Enjoying safe sexual touch can help you stay healthier longer.
+Enjoying safe sex can help you stay healthier longer.

 - use protection (condoms) when you have sexual intercourse.
 This will protect you as well as your partner.